-- the terminal checks the PIN status.
-If the PIN status is "blocked", the procedure ends and is finished unsuccessfully; - if the PIN status is not "blocked", the terminal reads the PIN enabled/disabled indicator.
-If this is set "enabled", the procedure ends and is finished unsuccessfully; - if the PIN status is not "blocked" and the enabled/disabled indicator is set "disabled", the terminal uses the ENABLE PIN function.
-If the PIN presented by the terminal is equal to the PIN which protects the application, the status of PIN is set "enabled" and the procedure is finished successfully.
+- If either the PIN status is "enabled" or the PIN is "blocked", the procedure ends and is finished unsuccessfully; - If the PIN status is set "disabled" and the PIN is not "blocked", the terminal uses the ENABLE PIN function.
+If the PIN presented by the terminal is equal to the PIN which is assigned to the application, the status of the PIN is set "enabled" and the procedure is finished successfully.
 If the PIN presented by the terminal is not equal to the PIN which protects the application, the procedure ends and is finished unsuccessfully.